kh3dr0n/Pizza-delivery/README.md

 ### Pizza delivery android application

-This app is class project, where we asked to build android, where users can connect, see thier commands and pass new command.
+This app is class project, where we asked to build android app pizza delivery, where users can connect, see thier commands and pass new command.

 ![screenshot](screenshot.jpg)